 Employer branding is the internal culture a company creates based on their brand story, and how employees live out the brand values both internally and externally.

-As competition increases, organizations need to realize the importance of a strong employer brand and the benefits it creates.
+As competition increases, organisations need to realise the importance of a strong employer brand and the benefits it creates.
 Some benefits of an employer brand include:

 - Attracting and retaining top talent